 The grayscale slider in the colour panel always switches back to RGB on edit, because the interface only uses RGBA values for simplicity

-Some filters are too complex for the current interface, but are still included for information (CICameraCalibrationLensCorrection, CIBarcodeGenerator, CIMeshGenerator, CICoreMLModelFilter, and CIAttributedTextImageGenerator)
+Some filters are too complex for the current interface, but are still included for information (CICameraCalibrationLensCorrection, CIBarcodeGenerator, CIMeshGenerator, CICoreMLModelFilter)

-Some filters are non-functional and undocumented, but are still included for information (CIKMeans)
+Some filters are non-functional and undocumented, but are still included for information (CIKMeans, CIPaletteCentroid, CIPalettize)